 The flush ns surgeQ command works in the following manner:

 - You can specify the name of a service, service group, or virtual server whose surge queue has to be flushed.

-- If you specify a name while running the command, the surge queue of the specified entity is flushed.
-If more than one entity has the same name, the appliance flushes the surge queues of all those entities.
+- If you specify a name while executing the command, surge queue of the specified entity will be flushed.
+If more than one entity has the same name, the appliance flushes surge queues of all those entities.

-- If you specify the name of a service group, and a server name and port while running the command, the appliance flushes the surge queue of only the specified service group member.
+- If you specify the name of a service group, and a server name and port while executing the command, the appliance flushes the surge queue of only the specified service group member.

 - You cannot directly specify a service group member (